 Location: Da Nang Cathedral

-Pro-tip: Bac My An Market has two separate sections: one selling food and one selling utilities.
-However, as the market is mostly for locals, the utilities sold here are not as souvenir-material as in other markets.
-If you want to get something for your friends and family, night markets would be the better choice.
+Pro-tip: Bac My An Market has two sections: one selling food and one selling utilities.
+However, as the market is mainly for locals, the utilities sold here are less souvenir material than in other markets.
+If you want something for your friends and family, night markets would be the better choice.

 Explore Hai Van Pass

 Here’s an experience that’s off-the-beaten-path in Da Nang for adventurous souls.
 Hai Van is a short but scenic route connecting Da Nang and Hue.
-You can choose to explore this place on its own or as part of a trip to Hue.
+You can explore this place on its own or as part of a trip to Hue.
 Traveling down Hai Van Pass, you’ll see the mountain on one side and the ocean on the other, hence the name Hai Van, or “an ocean of clouds”.
-The traffic here is light, and the road is not too difficult to ride on, so you’re bound to have a relaxing journey.
+The traffic here is light, and the road is not too difficult to ride on, so you’ll have a relaxing journey.

 Spend a Day Exploring Son Tra Peninsula

-Pro-tip: Son Tra Peninsula has many luxury resorts such as the InterContinental Danang Sun Peninsula Resort, but it’s quite far from the city.
-Travelers who love a lively atmosphere wouldn’t prefer staying here to staying somewhere in Hai Chau District.
+Pro-tip: Son Tra Peninsula has many luxury resorts, such as the InterContinental Danang Sun Peninsula Resort, but it’s pretty far from the city.

 Summary of Off-the-Beaten-Path in Da Nang